weihui1308/ScalePerson/README.md

 Dataset licence:

-The dataset is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/ License).
+The dataset is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## :trophy: Evaluation
 1. Add adversarial perturbations, such as adversarial patches, to the dataset.